-The key business measures in the US tax reform package are:
+The key business measures in the US tax reform package were:

 - Reducing the corporate income tax rate to 21% from 35%.
 The rate reduction took effect from 1 January 2018.